la2050/archive/_organizations/the-billboard-creative-tbc.md

       https://challenge.la2050.org/entry/citywide-billboard-art-show-connecting-emerging-artists-with-mass-audiences-on-the-streets-of-la
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      TBC stages art shows on LA billboards in order to create attention for emerging artists who often lack access to conventional channels, and to bring art into the streets and to the people of LA.
 title: The Billboard Creative (TBC)
-uri: /organizations/the-billboard-creative-tbc/
 extrapolated_project_ids:
   - '6102236'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    Citywide billboard art show connecting emerging artists with mass audiences on the streets of LA
-project_titles:
-  - >-
-    Citywide billboard art show connecting emerging artists with mass audiences on the streets of LA
-project_titles_from_project_ids:
   - >-
     Citywide billboard art show connecting emerging artists with mass audiences on the streets of LA